-User-Space Click To evaluate the baseline performance of forwarding packets in user space, we forwarded traffic through a Click user-space process, as in the original PL-VINI environment [4], as shown in the Figure 3(b).
+User-Space Click To evaluate the baseline performance of forwarding packets in user space, we forwarded traffic through a Click user-space process, as in the original PL-VINI environment [5].
 We used a simple, lightweight Click Socket() element to forward UDP packets.
-Figure 4 shows that the peak packet-forwarding rate for 64-byte packets was approximately 80,000 pps.
+The peak packet-forwarding rate for 64-byte packets was approximately 80,000 pps.
 PL-VINI sustained even worse performance because it used a large set of Click elements with complex interactions between them.

-Figure 5: Peak forwarding rate (in pps) for different packet sizes.
+Figure 2: Peak forwarding performance (in pps) with 64byte packets.

 Full Virtualization: Xen We measured the forwarding performance of Xen 3.0.2.
-We bridged the virtual interfaces in DomU (the user domain) to the physical interfaces in the privileged domain, Dom0, using the Linux bridge module as shown in Figure 3(c).
-Unfortunately, Xen was unstable under packet rates of more than 70,000 packets per second, which is consistent with other studies [12, 13].2 Recent activity in the Xen community suggests that newer versions might have a more stable network stack [12].
+We bridged the virtual interfaces in DomU (the user domain) to the physical interfaces in the privileged domain, DomO, using the Linux bridge module.
+Unfortunately, Xen was unstable under packet rates of more than 70,000 packets per second, which is consistent with other studies [15, 16].

 Container-Based Virtualization: OpenVZ and Trellis We evaluated OpenVZ to compare Trellis's performance with another container-based virtualization system.
 OpenVZ does not provide EGRE or shortbridge features; thus, we connected the nodes directly, without tunnels and used a regular bridge module to connect the physical interfaces to the virtual interfaces.
-Figure 3(c) shows our configuration for the OpenVZ setup and for a Trellis setup with no EGRE tunnels and a regular bridge module (i.e., NetNS+VServer); this setup is analogous to our setup for the forwarding experiment with Xen.
+This setup is analogous to our setup for the forwarding experiment with Xen.

-Figure 4 shows that the performance of OpenVZ is comparable to that of Trellis when plain ethernet interfaces and bridging are used; with this configuration, both systems achieve peak packet-forwarding rates of approximately 300,000 pps.
+Figure 2 shows that the performance of OpenVZ is comparable to that of Trellis when plain ethernet interfaces and bridging are used; with this configuration, both systems achieve peak packet-forwarding rates of approximately 300,000 pps.
 This result is not surprising, because both OpenVZ and Trellis have similar implementations for the network stack containers.
 This result suggests that Trellis could be implemented with OpenVZ, as opposed to VServers+NetNS, and achieve similar forwarding rates.